Direct numerical simulation of inflow boundary-layer turbulence effects on cavity flame stabilisation in a model scramjet combustor: Introduction

 \section{Introduction}

-For the air-breathing scramjets, flame stabilisation is a vital and challenging issue because of the relatively large Mach number for the flow inside the combustor, resulting in a short residence time for the mixture to ignite and propagate~\cite{urzay2018supersonic}.
-Hence, to improve the combustion stability for hypersonic air-breathing propulsion, numerous fundamental research studies have been conducted both experimentally and numerically (see Ref.~\cite{liu2020review} for a detailed review).
-One effective method of flame-holding in the combustion chamber is the use of a wall cavity, which was adopted by Roudakov et al.~\cite{roudakov1993flight} and subsequently confirmed by experiments to improve the efficiency of the combustion of hydrocarbons in the supersonic flow~\cite{vinogradov1995experimental,ortwerth1996experimental,owens1998flame}.
-Numerical simulations have been conducted on different cavity configurations to uncover the flame stabilisation mechanism and validate combustion performance.
-The previous studies have shown that open cavities are preferred due to their lower drag penalty compared to closed cavities~\cite{vortex,BARNES201524}.
-Recent studies have also proposed different cavity geometries, such as angled rear-walls~\cite{sun2020unsteady, ben2001cavity}, to further improve flame stability.
-However, it should be noted that using angled rear-walls may affect the drag penalty of the cavity, and Ben-Yakar et al.~\cite{ben2001cavity} suggested that there might be a critical back wall angle (between 45 and 16 degrees) at which the drag penalties of a cavity are minimised.
+In air-breathing scramjets, the presence of relatively high Mach numbers within the combustor results in a limited residence time for the fuel-oxidation mixture to ignite and combustion propagation~\cite{urzay2018supersonic}.
+Therefore, flame stabilization emerges as a critical and complex challenge that necessitates enhancement.
+Numerous fundamental research studies have been conducted both experimentally and numerically (see Ref.~\cite{liu2020review} for a detailed review).
+An effective method of holding the flame in the combustion chamber is the use of a wall cavity, which was adopted by Roudakov et al.~\cite{roudakov1993flight} and subsequently confirmed by experiments to improve the efficiency of the combustion of hydrocarbons in the supersonic flow~\cite{vinogradov1995experimental,ortwerth1996experimental,owens1998flame}.
+Numerical simulations have been performed across various cavity configurations to uncover the flame stabilization mechanisms and to validate combustion performance.
+Previous studies have shown that open cavities are preferred due to their lower drag penalty compared to closed cavities~\cite{vortex,BARNES201524}.
+Recent studies have proposed alternative cavity geometries, such as angled rear walls~\cite{sun2020unsteady, ben2001cavity}, to further improve flame stability.
+However, it should be noted that the incorporation of angled rear walls may influence the drag penalty of the cavity.
+Ben-Yakar et al.~\cite{ben2001cavity} indicated that there exists a critical angle of the back wall, estimated to be between 16 and 45 degrees, at which the drag penalties of a cavity are minimised.
 Therefore, it is inferred an open cavity with an appropriately slanted trailing edge is an effective method for flame-holding in supersonic combustors.